Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Introduction

-Basically, a desirable TFM should satisfy truthfulness.
-A strong version of truthfulness of the users can be specified as the User-Dominating-Strategy-Incentive-Compatibility (U-DSIC), which means that any single user will not benefit from deviation from truthful bidding even if she knows all bids of other users (as in Definition~\ref{def:udsic}).
-In comparison, a weaker version of truthfulness of the users is the User-Bayesian-Nash-Incentive-Compatibility (U-BNIC), which means that when each user only knows the distribution of others' valuations, it is a Bayesian Nash equilibrium that all users truthfully bid their valuations (as in Definition~\ref{def:ubnic}).
-The truthfulness of the miner can be specified as the Miner-Incentive-Compatibility (MIC), which means that the miner will not benefit from untruthful behavior, e.g. injecting fake transactions or ignoring existing transactions.
-For the issue of collusion, the paper by \cite{shi} formulates collusion-proofness as $c$-Side-Contract-Proof (c-SCP): when the miner colludes with at most $c$ users by asking them to change their bids, the coalition cannot gain increased total payoff by deviations from truthfully bidding their valuations (as in Definition~\ref{def:cscp}).
+To understand our results, we provide the necessary background on the truthfulness of users and miners.
+In the standard auction theory, a strong version of the truthfulness of users can be specified as the {User-Dominant-Strategy-Incentive-Compatibility} (U-DSIC), which means that any individual user will not benefit from deviation from truthful bidding even if she knows all bids of other users (as in Definition~\ref{def:udsic}).
+In many practical scenarios, it would be difficult to satisfy such a strong notion of truthfulness.
+Instead, a weaker version of the truthfulness of users is studied in this paper, i.e., the \emph{User-Bayesian-Nash-Incentive-Compatibility (U-BNIC)} (also known as Bayesian-Incentive-Compatibility (BIC) in some literature).
+In particular, U-BNIC means that when each user only knows the distribution of others' valuations, the game achieves a Bayesian Nash equilibrium when all users truthfully bid their valuations (see Definition~\ref{def:ubnic}).
+The truthfulness of the miner can be specified as the Miner-Incentive-Compatibility (MIC), which means that the miner will not benefit from untruthful behavior, e.g., injecting fake transactions or ignoring existing transactions.
+For the issue of collusion, the paper by \cite{shi} formulates collusion-proofness as $c$-Side-Contract-Proof ($c$-SCP): when the miner colludes with at most $c$ users by asking them to change their bids, the coalition cannot increase the total utility by deviations from truthfully bidding their valuations (as in Definition~\ref{def:cscp}).